 Have you considered closing your office to the public?

-If your utility has wrestled with the idea of permanently closing to the public, please give me a call at 919-673-4050 or email me at email@example.com to let me know how your process is going.
+If your utility has wrestled with the idea of permanently closing to the public, please contact me by completing this form to let me know how your process is going.